ethanray123/Channelfix-Internship/README.md

 celery -A projectname worker -B
 ```

-Once that is running, run the django ssl server using
+Once that is running, run the django ssl server using:
 ```
 python manage.py runsslserver localhost:8000
 ```